microsoft/fast-creator/CONTRIBUTING.md

 The root level file `package.json` file contains a `scripts` section that defines the commands available to you for common tasks such as build, test, lint, etc.
 :::

-### Symlinking to Fast-tooling
+### Symlinking to FAST tooling

 To use the npm link feature to work simultaneously in @microsoft/fast-tooling and Creator execute the following commands:

-In the Fast-Tooling Repo execute this command in both the /packages/fast-tooling and /packages/fast-tooling-react folders:
+In the FAST Tooling repository execute this command in both the `/packages/fast-tooling` and `/packages/fast-tooling-react` folders:
 ```bash
 npm link
 ```

-Then in the root folder of the Fast-Creator repo execute the following commands:
+Then in the root folder of the FAST Creator repository execute the following commands:
 ```bash
 npm link @microsoft/fast-tooling
 npm link @micorosft/fast-tooling-react
 ```

-Creator will now use your local copy of Fast-Tooling and any changes made and built in Fast-Tooling should automatically be used by Creator.
+Creator will now use your local copy of FAST Tooling and any changes made and built in FAST Tooling should automatically be used by Creator.

 ### Submitting a pull request